deficient/battery-widget/README.md

 `adapter`
 The pointer located inside of `/sys/class/power_supply` which corresponds to your battery's status.

+`ac`
+The pointer located inside of `/sys/class/power_supply` which corresponds to your AC status.

 `ac_prefix`
 The prefix to populate `${AC_BAT}` when your computer is using ac power.
 If your font supports unicode characters, you could use "🔌".